Tips for the Aging Gardener

 Tips for Helping Our Bodies Adapt to the Stress of Gardening

-Do the bulk of your heavy duty gardening chores in the early mornings and evenings when the sun isn’t as intense.
+On hot days, do the bulk of your heavy duty gardening chores in the early morning and evening when the sun isn’t as intense.

 Do some simple stretches before and after you’ve had a gardening session.
 If I get lazy over the winter and slack in my exercise routine, I will pick it up in February just to get in shape for gardening season.